Self-Direct your IRA at Premier Trust

 - S-Corp Stock

-The IRS requires that IRA custodians report the FMV on Form 5498 for each account annually.
+The IRS requires that IRA Custodians and Trustees report the FMV on Form 5498 for each account annually.

-If you have a Premier Trust IRA with non-traditional assets, you will be required to complete a Fair Market Valuation Form, and it’s up to you to tell us what the market value of those non-traditional assets are.
+If you have a Premier Trust IRA, Roth, SEP or SIMPLE account holding non-traditional assets, you will be required to complete a Fair Market Valuation Form for each.
+It is up to you to tell us what the market value of those non-traditional assets prior to December 31st.

-You have chosen the flexibility and benefits along with the responsibility of self-directing the investment of your IRA dollars.
-One of your responsibilities, as a self-directed IRA account owner, is to provide an accurate valuation of the non-publicly traded alternative assets in your IRA.
-As a directed custodian Premier Trust does not give tax, legal or investment advice.
-Instead, it is our responsibility to provide the IRS Form 5498 annually.
-This form records any contributions made to the account and the total Fair Market Value of the IRA.
-This will require you to give Premier Trust the value of each of the assets in your self-directed IRA.
-The FMV is determined by taking the value of each asset, as of December 31st.
+You have chosen the flexibility and benefits along with the responsibility of self‐directing the investment of your IRA dollars.
+One of your responsibilities, as a self‐directed IRA account owner, is to provide an accurate valuation of the non‐publicly traded alternative/non-traditional assets in your IRA.
+As a directed custodian, Premier Trust does not give tax, legal or investment advice.
+Instead, it is our responsibility to fulfill IRS reporting requirements by providing Form 5498 to the IRS annually.
+This records the total Fair Market Value of your IRA for the prior year.
+This will require you to give Premier Trust the value of each of the assets in your self‐directed IRA.
+Your account’s FMV is determined by taking the value of each asset including any cash balance, as of December 31st.

 No. To properly report the FMV of an asset, a qualified, independent third party should perform the valuation and then complete the FMV form.
 A qualified, independent third party may be:

-If you hold more than one non-traditional asset in your account you must complete one form for each asset
+- If you hold more than one non‐traditional asset in your account you must complete one form

 The IRA does.
-If your IRA does not contain sufficient funds to do so, you will have to make an annual contribution or transfer funds from another IRA.
+If your IRA does not contain sufficient funds to do so, you will have to make an annual contribution (if eligible) or transfer funds from another IRA.

 There are several reasons a valuation may be deemed unusable.
 Some possible reasons may be: